-During the preparation of the Federal fiscal year (FFY) 2006 renewal of the New Jersey TANF State Plan, the Department solicited comments from the public and private sectors.
-The draft State Plan Renewal was provided to agencies such as the County Human Services Directors, County Human Services Advisory Committees, State Human Services Advisory Council, Department of Human Services (DHS) Board of Family Development, County Welfare Agency (CWA) Directors and staff (including Income Maintenance Administrative Supervisors, Case Management Supervisors and Social Service Administrative Supervisors), New Jersey Coalition Against Sexual Assault, New Jersey Coalition for Battered Women, Child Care Resource and Referral (CCRR) Agencies, Legal Services of New Jersey, Association for Children of New Jersey, the Child Care Advisory Council, the New Jersey Departments of Labor and Workforce Development, Health and Senior Services, Community Affairs, and Education, the New Jersey Divisions of Youth and Family Services, Addiction Services, Medical Assistance and Health Services, Developmental Disabilities, and Mental Health as well as hospitals throughout the State.
+During the preparation of the Federal Fiscal Year (FFY) 2012 renewal of the New Jersey TANF State Plan, the Department of Human Services solicited comments from the public and private sectors.
+The draft State Plan renewal was made available to agencies such as the County Human Services Directors, County Human Services Advisory Council, County Welfare Agency (CWA) Directors and staff (including Income Maintenance Administrative Supervisors, Case Management Supervisors and Social Service Administrative Supervisors), New Jersey Coalition Against Sexual Assault, New Jersey Coalition for Battered Women, the Anti-Poverty Network, Child Care Resource and Referral (CCRR) Agencies, Legal Services of New Jersey, Advocates for Children of New Jersey, and the New Jersey Departments of Labor and Workforce Development, Health and Senior Services, Community Affairs, Education, and Children and Families.